doug-101/TreeTag/README.md

 the file.

 In addition to opening TreeTag files (with a .trtg file extension), it can also import files from TreeLine (with a .trln file extension).
-Tapping/clicking on these files will show a prompt to select a single node type to be imported.
+Double or long tapping/clicking on these files will show a prompt to select a single node type to be imported.
 Imports should only be done from basic TreeLine files - formatting and complex field types are not currently supported.

+If a file to be opened is not a TreeTag or a TreeLine file, it will try to import it as a CSV table.
+The first row becomes the field names, and every subsequent row becomes a leaf node.
+The file will have a simple tree structure that can then be configured manually to add more categories.

 In the top bar, the "+" icon can be used to create a new file.
 When a single file is selected, it will instead show an "i" icon, used to show file details